 Since 2013, POCIG has funded one-year memberships to the National Center for Faculty Development and Diversity (NCFDD) for junior faculty of color.
 NCFDD is an independent professional development, training, and mentoring community, to which 18,000 graduate students, post-doctoral students, and faculty belong, and it offers support leading to enhanced scholarship and academic success for junior scholars of all disciplines.
 For more information, contact Ivis Garcia Zambrana at firstname.lastname@example.org.

-While the Resume Book is an initiative of the ACSP Committee on Diversity, we are also pleased to present to you the People of Color Resume Book.
-The book contains abbreviated resumes of faculty of color seeking tenure-earning teaching positions in urban and regional planning in North America.
+The Planners of Color Curriculum Vitae (CV) Book is an initiative started by POCIG, which is now run by the ACSP Committee on Diversity.
+The book contains abbreviated CVs for faculty of color seeking tenure-earning teaching positions in urban and regional planning in North America colleges and universities.
 Many are just beginning their careers; others are seeking new positions and opportunities.
 We think you will be impressed by the wide variety of skills and experiences these candidates present.
 Candidates were asked to identify three areas of specialization.
 Many have additional areas of specializations.
 We urge you to contact the candidates directly for additional information on what they have to offer your program.
-Please forward the resume book to the chairs and members of relevant search committees in your programs or to others who might be interested.
+Please forward the CV book to the chairs and members of relevant search committees in your programs or to others who might be interested.

-The PDF includes bookmarks to each job seeker in alphabetical order as well as by specialization.
+The PDFs include bookmarks to each job seeker in alphabetical order as well as by specialization.
 To activate the bookmarks, please push on the bookmark icon located on the left hand panel of the document.
 If you cannot find the icon or it does not work in your viewer, there are also lists of job seekers by name and specialization in the document itself.